MorningLightMountain713/FluxVault/README.md

 The `agent` runs in the background on the Fluxnode, waiting for the `keeper` to connect.
 The agent is either installed on your app component, or run as a companion component that will securely serve files to your other components.

 You then run the `agent` in your environment.
-You have a couple of options here - you can manually run it periodically, or you can run it as a daemon.
-In daemon mode, the agent will run in the background and update nodes continuously.
+You have a couple of options here - you can manually run it periodically, or you can run it as a service in the background.
+The agent will run in the background and update nodes continuously.
 (Every 10 minutes by default)

 ---